ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** ADLP protocol error.

-**Action:** Check the version of the AltiLinker process and Altibase server or check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the version of the AltiLinker process and Altibase server or check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0xC1023 ( 790563) dkERR_ABORT_DKP_TIMEOUT [Network] A timeout occurred**